 If performing the power cycle of BMC fails, the OS is shut down.

-Do not select this action on the server where the ipmitool or ipmiutil is not installed, or the ipmitool command, the hwreset command or the ireset command does not run.
+Do not select this action on the server where the OpenIPMI is not installed, or the ipmitool command does not run.

 ♦ BMC NMI

 Uses the ipmi command to cause NMI occur on the server.
 The behavior after NMI is generated depends on the OS settings.